Skip to main content

 Trainees working abroad

-UK urological trainees may wish to spend a longer period of time abroad than can be provided by a 'workshop'.
-This can be taken as an Out of Programme Experience or "OOPE".
+TUF/Urolink Fellowships provide an opportunity for trainees to visit linked centres, but short visits can sometimes be taken as study leave in consultation with your TPD.
+Short term surgical trips (STSTs) are usually relatively easy to arrange, as long as funding is available.
+Trainees who wish to spend a longer period of time abroad than can be provided by a 'workshop' might consider an Out of Programme Experience or "OOPE".
 In most circumstances you must seek approval for an OOPE from both your Programme Director and Deanery; you should allow plenty of time for any deliberations which may be needed.
 Your OOPE is more likely to be successful if you set clear aims and objectives in advance of your departure.

-Remember that Urolink and TUF will usually not reimburse any of your expenses until a report has been provided.
+Also remember that Urolink, and TUF, will usually not reimburse any of your claimed expenses until a report has been provided to document the outcome from your visit

-Click here to download the visit report template.
+Click here to download a visit report template.

 A BAUS Expenses Claim Form, for agreed expenses, can be downloaded here.